Waltham Abbey

 Why Waltham Abbey?

-With an exceptional variety of independent shops, Waltham Abbey also offers beautiful, green spaces stepped in serenity such as the Dragonfly Sanctuary and Tree Park.
+With an exceptional variety of independent shops, Waltham Abbey also offers beautiful green spaces steeped in serenity such as the Dragonfly Sanctuary and the adjacent woodland areas.
 Amidst the serene countryside of Essex and only a short train journey away from central London, residents enjoy the best of both worlds.

 Architecture & Property

-Waltham Abbey is a historic market town.
-As a result, there are a number of beautiful traditional-style homes available in the area.
-You’ll find a mix of period country houses, town-centre cottages and Victorian properties as well as a unique combination of quaint bungalows, modern detached, semi-detached homes and terrace properties.
+Waltham Abbey is a historic market town undergoing significant regeneration and development.
+You’ll find a combination of period country houses, town-centre cottages and Victorian properties as well as a unique blend of quaint bungalows, modern detached homes, semi-detached properties and terraces.
+The ongoing investment in the area reflects Waltham Abbey’s growing appeal as a residential location combining heritage charm with contemporary living.

 Going Out